weeniemount/googleballs-app/README.md

 - PSP (ps vita and psp got google balls now) - PSP
 - webOS (google balls on the LG Electronics tv! thanks to @freesmart) - webOS
 - web (just open it in your browser https://googleballs.com. also can be installed as a PWA which works offline) - Chrome/ChromeOS
+- J2ME (google balls on your java phone) - J2ME phones
+- PS3 (goog the balls on your play station 3, so epic) - PS3
+- Wii (you can now use your wiimote to play google balls!) - Wii
+- Wii U (like the wii but you can use touschreen and analog) - Wii U
+- Haiku (yes, haiku os can also google balls now!) - Haiku
+- Terminal (just run it in your terminal) - Windows, macOS, Linux

 # How 2 download:
 See [the docs](docs/installing.md)